 Willis Burgess Buys the House

 Maynard descendants held on to the property and operated it as a boarding house until 1914 when Willis Burgess, a resident, purchased it.
 His family owned it until 1990.
-Later archaeological investigations have shown that the families joined the transition to Victorian consumerism, chasing more processed foods and beverages as well as typical mass-produced tableware.
-In the early 1990s, Port of Annapolis, a private developer of historic properties, attempted to renovate the structure for resale.
-Recognizing its historic significance, they transferred ownership to the City of Annapolis.
+Later archaeological investigations have shown that the families joined the transition to Victorian consumerism, choosing more processed foods and beverages as well as typical mass-produced tableware.
+In the early 1990s the Port of Annapolis Inc., a private developer of historic properties, stabilized the house for the purpose of resale.
+Recognizing its historic significance, the corporation transferred ownership of the house to the City of Annapolis in 1993.
 With a grant from the Maryland Historical Trust, the City is renovating the property for limited office use and as exhibit space to depict 19th-century African-American life in Annapolis.